tiyashapal22/test/project/report.md

 	- These clients can consume much of the expensive Data Domain storage.
 	- Data Domain collection now can identify the largest offenders, which can then be moved to less expensive storage to avoid paying premium rates for de-duplication.
 	- Configure EMC Data Domain collection to capture image-level compression rates.
-	- Configure EMC Data Domain collection to capture image-level compression rates## AWS EC2 Snapshot
+	- Aggregated global and local compression rates for all backup images can be collected for all active Data Domain Server MTrees connected (via DDBOOST) to Primary Servers.## AWS EC2 Snapshot(909)
 ### Report Short Description
 `Displays Amazon Web Services (AWS) EC2 instances with the status of snapshot backups`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : No Data Available
     Max Execution Time(recent) : No Data Available
 ### Report Long Description
 	- Displays Amazon Web Services (AWS) EC2 instances with color coded statuses, dates and sizes of snapshot backups allowing for a quick assessment.
-	- Displays Amazon Web Services (AWS) EC2 instances with color coded statuses, dates and sizes of snapshot backups allowing for a quick assessment## AWS EC2 Snapshot Detail
+	- Drill down to AWS EC2 Snapshot Detail from the Total Snaps value.## AWS EC2 Snapshot Detail(910)
 ### Report Short Description
 `Displays Amazon Web Services (AWS) EC2 instance snapshot backup details including volume info, snapshot dates and sizes.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : No Data Available
     Max Execution Time(recent) : No Data Available
 ### Report Long Description
 	- Displays Amazon Web Services (AWS) EC2 instance snapshot backup details including volume info, snapshot dates and sizes.
-	- Displays Amazon Web Services (AWS) EC2 instance snapshot backup details including volume info, snapshot dates and sizes## Job Summary By Source
+	- This is available from the menu directly and as a drill down in the AWS EC2 Snapshot report.## Job Summary By Source(911)
 ### Report Short Description
 `This report shows the job summary with the rate of success by source.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : No Data Available